YARA BELGIUM S.A.

 21 Oct 2025

-Their ask — Yara requests expanding by-product classifications to include materials needing limited processing, using REACH registrations as pathway for End of Waste recognition, and applying mutual recognition across Member States.
+Message — Yara requests expanding by-product classifications to include materials needing limited processing, using REACH registrations as pathway for End of Waste recognition, and applying mutual recognition across Member States.
 They want thresholds so incorporating recycled feedstock below 25% avoids full waste-facility requirements.1234

-How it helps them — This would enable more efficient recycling of materials like phosphogypsum and reduce administrative burdens.56
+Why — This would enable more efficient recycling of materials like phosphogypsum and reduce administrative burdens.56

-Who loses — Environmental oversight weakens if materials needing processing bypass waste controls and safety checks.7
+Impact — Environmental oversight weakens if materials needing processing bypass waste controls and safety checks.7

 Meeting with Ewa Malz (Head of Unit Environment)